MrWillCom/awesome/README.md

 *   [oatpp/oatpp](https://github.com/oatpp/oatpp) - 🌱Light and powerful C++ web framework for highly scalable and resource-efficient web application.
 It's zero-dependency and easy-portable.

 *   [aria2/aria2](https://github.com/aria2/aria2) - aria2 is a lightweight multi-protocol & multi-source, cross platform download utility operated in command-line.
 It supports HTTP/HTTPS, FTP, SFTP, BitTorrent and Metalink.

-*   [microsoft/terminal](https://github.com/microsoft/terminal) - The new Windows Terminal and the original Windows console host, all in the same place!

 ## Clojure